Skip to content

 Choroidal and Ciliary Body Melanoma

-Uveal melanoma (UM) is a malignant tumor arising from melanocytes of the uvea (iris, ciliary body, choroid).
-It is the most common primary intraocular tumor in adults, with choroidal origin accounting for over 90%, ciliary body origin about 7%, and iris origin 2%.
+Uveal melanoma (UM) is a malignant tumor arising from melanocytes of the uvea (iris, ciliary body, and choroid).
+It is the most common primary intraocular tumor in adults, with over 90% originating in the choroid, about 7% in the ciliary body, and 2% in the iris.
 This article focuses on choroidal and ciliary body melanoma.

 The incidence is about 1/20 of that in Western countries, with 0.025 per 100,000 population.
-In Caucasians, the incidence is 2–8 per million, with a slight male predominance and a peak onset around age 60.
+In Caucasians, the incidence is 2 to 8 per million, with a slight male predominance and a peak onset around age 60.
 Less than 1% of all uveal melanomas occur in individuals under 18 years old.
-Worldwide, approximately 6 million people are diagnosed with ocular melanoma annually 6).
+Worldwide, approximately 6 million people are diagnosed with ocular melanoma annually6).

-All metastases are hematogenous (due to the absence of lymphatics in the uvea), with a strong tropism for the liver.
-Liver metastases are found in 70–90% of cases, and other sites include lung, bone, and skin 6).
+The mode of metastasis is exclusively hematogenous (since the uvea lacks lymphatics), with a strong predilection for the liver.
+Liver metastases are found in 70–90% of cases, with other sites including the lungs, bones, and skin6).
 More than 62% of metastases become clinically apparent within 5 years after treatment of the primary tumor, but the remainder may be detected more than 25 years later.
-Since metastases may become evident several years to more than 10 years after treatment, long-term monitoring for metastasis is necessary.
+Because metastases may become evident several years to more than a decade after treatment, long-term monitoring for metastasis is necessary.

-The median overall survival (OS) after metastasis is 10–13 months according to a meta-analysis (2494 patients, 78 papers), with approximately 2% surviving more than 5 years and 13% estimated to survive more than 3 years 13).
-The 1-year survival rate is reported as 43–52%.
-The 12-year mortality rate is about 40%, which is similar regardless of the choice of local treatment 2).
-The 5-year survival rate for medium-sized tumors is 70–80% (no difference between eye-preserving therapy and enucleation), indicating that the choice of treatment does not significantly affect life prognosis.
+The median overall survival (OS) after metastasis is estimated at 10–13 months based on a meta-analysis (2,494 patients, 78 papers), with approximately 2% surviving beyond 5 years and 13% surviving beyond 3 years 13).
+One-year survival rates are reported as 43–52%.
+The 12-year mortality rate is approximately 40%, nearly identical regardless of the choice of local treatment 2).
+The 5-year survival rate for medium-sized tumors is 70–80% (no difference between eye-preserving therapy and enucleation), and it is clear that there is no significant difference in prognosis based on treatment modality.

 For intermediate- to high-risk patients, it is recommended to continue liver imaging every 6 to 12 months for 10 years14).